Terrorism, Insurgency and Homeland SecurityCISAC Platform

 Issues related to terrorism and violent insurgencies are at the forefront of U.S. and international security policy.
 CISAC researchers are engaged in scholarship dedicated to exploring the nature and organizational structure of international terrorist organizations, and how best to prevent, mitigate, or counter violence committed by non-state actors.
 This area of research focuses in particular on the legal, historical, political, technical and organizational issues related to the development and evaluation of effective counter-terrorism and counterinsurgency strategies, both in the U.S. and abroad.

 Other researchers, including Charles Perrow and Lawrence Wein, have published papers and books on the organization of homeland security, border and port security preparedness, and strategies for managing the aftermath of a catastrophic terrorist event.
-Paul Stockton's work has focused on how U.S. security institutions respond to changes in threats, including the rise of terrorism, and the interaction of U.S. Congress and the executive branch in restructuring national security budgets, policies, and institutional arrangements.
-Michael May and William Perry have also done significant work on managing the threat of nuclear terrorism.
+Paul Stockton, a former fellow and now assistant secretary of defense for at the U.S. Department of Defense, has focused on how U.S. security institutions respond to changes in threats, including the rise of terrorism, and the interaction of U.S. Congress and the executive branch in restructuring national security budgets, policies, and institutional arrangements.
+Michael May and Former Secretary of Defense William J. Perry have also done significant work on managing the threat of nuclear terrorism.

 Feb 8, 2013